-- As arrows or boxes in all views displaying sequences (sequence lists, alignments etc) - In the text view of sequences ()
+- As arrows or boxes in all views displaying sequences (sequence lists, alignments etc)

+- In the table of annotations (

+).

+- In the text view of sequences ()

 In the following sections, these view options will be described in more detail.
 In all the views except the text view (\sqsubseteq) , annotations can be added, modified and deleted.
 This is described in the following sections.